-The Historic Garment District Museum, located at 801 Broadway Blvd., was founded and opened in 2002 by Ann Brownfield and Harvey Fried.
+The Historic Garment District Museum, located at 801 Broadway Blvd.
+Kansas City, MO 64105, was founded and opened in 2002 by Ann Brownfield and Harvey Fried.
 Kansas City’s Garment District (an area defined as between 6th and 11th Streets, and Washington and Wyandotte Streets) rose up around the wholesale business area of the City’s downtown after World War I and grew steadily to become, at its peak, one of the largest garment districts in the nation and the second largest industry and employer (of women) in Kansas City.

 The Garment District Collection highlights companies that helped make up Kansas City’s Garment District.
-The Collection is comprised of more than 350 garments and accessories made by local companies from the 1920s through the 1980s and includes numerous objects such as sewing equipment and advertising pieces.
-In 2015 the City of Kansas City, Missouri Parks and Recreation Department took over ownership of the museum space, and the Kansas City Museum acquired the Garment District Collection.
+At any time, approximately 20-25 items are on display of the more than 350 garments and accessories, made by local companies from the 1920s through the 1980s and includes numerous objects such as sewing equipment and advertising pieces.

 The Garment District Collection of Kansas City-made garments and accessories allows the Kansas City Museum to add to its stellar collection of historical clothing, textiles, and costumes, which comprises more than 20,000 items in the Museum’s collection and is one of the best collections of its kind in the region.

-Parking is available on Broadway and 8th Street; both are metered.
+Parking is available on Broadway Blvd. and 8th Street; both are paid metered.

 There is one single restroom onsite.